By Alex Berryman

-As a member of the Freedom Business Alliance, Purnaa actively advocates against forced labour and also child labour in the industry.
+As a member of the Freedom Business Alliance, Purnaa actively advocates against forced labor and also child labor in the industry.
 We ensure all staff receives an adequate wage and has access to all rights afforded to them by the law.

 Principle Six: Commitment to Non-Discrimination, Gender Equity and Women’s Economic Empowerment, and Freedom of Association